 The 2014-2015 Guidelines have some new additions and clarifications regarding the requirements for certification in Individual Schema Therapy.
 They are in effect for those who began their training in 2013.
 The clarifications (e.g., two different tape raters are required for Advanced level certification) apply to all applicants, however exceptions can be asked for if tapes were rated before the clarification was made February 2013 or because of extremely limited raters in a language.
-The 2017 Guidelines reflect these changes and have some language clarifications.
-The 2017 application form and checklist that reviewers use are found at the links here for each.
+The current Guidelines reflect these changes and have some language clarifications.
+The updated Application Form and Checklist are found at the Certification Forms page.

 The 2012 Guidelines for certification are valid for those who finish their training after September 30th 2011 and complete the application process before Dec 31st, 2014.
 The application form is designed to demonstrate that all required content is covered.
 For details of the application procedure click on "training" in the top navigation tab.
 Developing the current guidelines has been a long and thoughtful process, derived from many hours of dialogue among the board members and committee members, careful scrutiny of details, shared discussions with some of our most experienced trainers and supervisors – worldwide, along with helpful observations, experiences, and input from candidates who have participated in schema therapy certification training programs in recent years.
 Please be aware that these guidelines and the STCRS pertain to “individual certification programs” – ST with individuals.